rydmike/theme_demo/README.md

 ## FlexColorScheme 6 and Riverpod 2

-This example is designed to work with and use the stable releases of **Riverpod 2** and **FlexColorScheme 6**.
+This example is designed to work with and use the stable releases of **FlexColorScheme 6** and **Riverpod 2**.
 It uses many advanced **FlexColorScheme** theming features, but not as many as the [Themes Playground application](https://rydmike.com/flexcolorscheme/themesplayground-v6/#/).
-It does however use more advanced state management techniques, and it has a nice feature first folder structure.
+It does however use more advanced state management techniques, and it has a feature first folder structure, making it easy to find code by feature.

 This demo is provided as an additional example to the six examples already included with the FlexColorScheme package.
-This example is also mentioned in the [FlexColorScheme docs](https://docs.flexcolorscheme.com/examples#other-examples).
+It is also mentioned in the [FlexColorScheme docs](https://docs.flexcolorscheme.com/examples#other-examples).

 | Home screen, part 1 | Homes screen part 2 |
 |---------------------|---------------------|